1963 American Football League Championship Game: Eastern Division playoff

 In their final regular season games on Saturday, December 14, Boston lost and Buffalo won to draw even in the standings.
 Three-time division winner Houston (6–6) controlled their own destiny, but lost the next day and were eliminated.
 Buffalo and Boston had two weeks to prepare for the playoff, as their bye weeks were postponed from November 24 to December 22, due to the assassination of President Kennedy.

-The game was played on Saturday, December 28, as the following day was the NFL championship game.
+The game was played on Saturday, December 28, as the following day was the 1963 NFL Championship Game.
 On a slippery field at War Memorial Stadium in Buffalo with an inch of snow, visiting Boston led 16–0 at halftime and won 26–8.
 Quarterback Babe Parilli threw a touchdown pass in each half to fullback Larry Garron and Gino Cappelletti made four field goals for the Patriots.
 The Bills' sole score was a 93-yard touchdown pass play in the third quarter with a two-point conversion, which cut the lead to eight points.

-Surface: Natural grass
+The AFL would not need a playoff to determine a division winner until 1968.

 Championship Game

 Idle during the week of Eastern Division playoff, well-rested San Diego was a touchdown favorite at home to win the AFL.
 Fullback Keith Lincoln performed tremendously and led the Chargers to a 51–10 rout of Boston.
 Named the game's MVP, he rushed for 206 yards on 13 carries, led the team with 123 yards in receiving, and completed a pass for 20 yards.

 The game was not a sellout; the attendance of 30,127 was several thousand under Balboa Stadium's capacity.